hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 /entity “What is the primary entity identity?”
 Entity records (IDs, names, aliases, optional links)

-/url “What URLs map to what entities?”
-URL bindings URLs, alternates, language variants, key routes
+/url  = where the entity officially lives your root main wabsite (authoritative URL bindings)

 /canonical “What is the canonical label/name?”
 Canonical naming table: canonical label + aliases (helps disambiguation)

-/sitemap “What is the crawl surface?”
-Declared list of sitemap entrypoints (not the whole sitemap contents) Rule: These are meaning anchors (intent + identity), not “truth”.
+/sitemap “What is the crawl surface?” entrypoints the table of contents, the directory.

+Rule: These are meaning anchors (intent + identity), not “truth”.

 Downstream systems arbitrate truth and safety.